coricsdev/my-project-testimonial-block/README.md

 - ACF Pro 6+ (or ACF Free + ACF Blocks enabled)
 - PHP 8.0+
 - Node.js 16+ (for build tools)

+##  AI Usage Note

+- AI was used to assist with adding code comments and generating this README.md file.
+- All functionality, logic, and final implementation were reviewed and validated manually.